 Moving to Raleigh

 Sir Walter Raleigh, from whom the City of Oaks gets its name, would be proud to see what his namesake city has become since its planned creation as the Tar Heel State’s capital.
-From the distinguished Doric columns of the Capitol to the downtown energy of Fayetteville Street, there are plenty of reasons why Raleigh is the fastest-growing city in North Carolina.
+From the distinguished Doric columns of the Capitol to the downtown energy of Fayetteville Street, there are plenty of reasons why moving to Raleigh is becoming more popular.
 Its greater metropolitan area has doubled its population in the last 40 years without losing its traditional charm—or famous oak trees!

 Moving to Raleigh?
 Read the following tips to successfully lay down your roots in the City of Oaks.